IIEST, Shibpur: History

-The university was founded as the Civil Engineering College on 24 November 1856, in Writers' Building, Calcutta (now Kolkata).
+The university was founded as the Civil Engineering College on 24 November 1856, in the Writers' Building, Calcutta (now Kolkata).
 The college was established as an independent entity in 1880 as Government College, Howrah, on the premises of Bishop's College in Shibpur, Howrah.
 In 1921, the name of the college was changed to Bengal Engineering College.
 B.E.
 College was previously affiliated to the University of Calcutta.
-At that time it contained only civil and mechanical engineering departments.
+At that time, it contained only civil and mechanical engineering departments.
+Classes used to be held in the Writers' Building.
+Later, from 1865 to 1869, the college was affiliated to Presidency College, Calcutta.
+Historically, IIEST Shibpur pioneered engineering frameworks that heavily mentored the initial establishment of IIT Kharagpur.
 Several other departments were created subsequently over the years, the last among them being that of Aerospace Engineering and Applied Mechanics in 2010.

-On recommendation of UGC Expert committee, institution got status of a Deemed University in 1992 by the Ministry of Human Resource Development, Government of India.
+Following an endorsement from a UGC Expert Committee, the Ministry of Human Resource Development designated the institution as a Deemed University in 1992, marking a significant milestone in its academic evolution.

-In November 2003, the Government of India formed S K Joshi Committee, aimed to identify engineering colleges for potential upgradation to IIT level, shortlisting seven institutions, including Bengal Engineering College.
+Established in November 2003, the S.K.
+Joshi Committee was mandated by the Government of India to evaluate and shortlist premier engineering institutions for potential elevation to the status of an Indian Institute of Technology (IIT).
+Ultimately, the committee identified seven candidate institutions for this strategic upgradation, most notably including the Bengal Engineering College.

-On 1 October 2004, the institution was conferred the status of a full-fledged State university.
+On October 1, 2004, the institution was accorded the status of a comprehensive state university.
 It was formally inaugurated as Bengal Engineering and Science University by A. P. J. Abdul Kalam, the President of India, on 13 July 2005.

+On 2009 Chief Minister Buddhadeb Bhattacharjee has requested the Union Human Resource Development Minister, Arjun Singh, to reconsider the proposal to upgrade Bengal Engineering and Science University (BESU) to a central university.